loftyshaky/extensions-privacy-policy/extensions-privacy-policy.md

 No data is collected from you or sent anywhere.

+## Google Enhancement Suite

+Google Enhancement Suite only stores data required for its functionality.
+For example: the extension settings.

+All Google Enhancement Suite data is stored using web-extension storage API.
+The stored data will be automatically synced between devices, provided the user has sync enabled.

+Synced Google Enhancement Suite data is stored in your personal account (for example: Google or Microsoft account), nothing else is sent anywhere.
+No data is collected from you.

 ## Scroll to Top

 Scroll to Top only stores data required for its functionality.
 For example: the extension settings, the list of websites you blacklisted.